taip26/rpi_clock/README.md

+This Raspberry Pi Clock & Weather display was adapted from _______, but was changed to use the weather API from the National Weather Service instead of OpenWeatherMap

 See HISTORY.txt file for update history.

 This git project constitutes a Raspberry Pi Clock & Weather display (rpi_clock), based on https://github.com/goodtft/LCD-show and the Quimat 3.5" TFT Touch Screen with a 320x480 resolution and it uses the Open Weather Map API (https://openweathermap.org/api).